How does our inner drive liberate in life: by a job or profession?

 By the way, that day I sold four pads,” she said.

-She also quoted the National Family Health Survey data from 2015-2016 from India, neighboring country of Nepal, that estimates only roughly 36 percent women (in all menstruating women) use sanitary napkins, locally or commercially produced.
+She also quoted data from India, a neighboring country of Nepal, that estimates only roughly 36 percent women, in all menstruating women, use sanitary napkins, locally or commercially produced.
+She said that around 88% of women and girls in India are using homemade alternatives, such as old cloth, rags, or hay.

 She was quite aware of the consequences of poor menstrual hygiene.